JuhaJGamer/AsmSim/README.md

 ### Prerequisites

-The prequisites for this project are Windows 7 ot above or a level of WINE that can support .NET 4.0, and .NET 4.0 which, if you don't already have, you can download [here](https://www.microsoft.com/fi-fi/download/details.aspx?id=55167).
+The prequisites for this project are Windows 7 or above, or a level of WINE that can support .NET 4.0, and .NET 4.0 which, if you don't already have, you can download [here](https://www.microsoft.com/fi-fi/download/details.aspx?id=55167).

 ### Installing